JoeCant98/TuneTrivia/README.md

 TuneTrivia offers various rounds to keep the music trivia excitement flowing:

 #### a.
-Guess the Song
+Guess the Artist and Title
-Listen to a snippet of a song and guess the title.
+Listen to a snippet of a song and guess the artist and title.
 Test your song recognition skills!

 #### b.
 Guess the Album
-Identify the album from which a snippet of a song is taken.
+Identify the album from a cover photo.
 Prove your knowledge of music discography.

 #### c.
-Guess the Artist
+Match the Lyrics
-Hear a brief excerpt and name the artist behind the track.
-Challenge your artist recognition abilities!
+Match the Lyrics to the Song.
+Challenge your lyric recognition abilities!

 #### d.
 First One to Answer
 Be quick on the buzzer!
-In this round, the first player to correctly answer scores points.
+In this round, the first player to correctly guess the song scores points.

+### e.
+Gold or just Old
+Given 6 songs from the same decade (Choice of 70s, 80s, 90s and 00s and 10s) guess which ones are Gold (Popular on Spotify) and which ones are just Old (Lower than X% popularity on Spotify)

+### f.
+Anti-Popularity Contest
+Choose the least popular song.
+14 to choose from, two rounds of selection.
+Lowest scorer for each round gets 3 points, second lowest 2 points, 3rd lowest 1 point and the rest 0.

+### g.
+Spin the Wheel of Time
+Spin the wheel and land on a year.
+Guess the song from that year.

+### h.
+Guess the year
+Guess the year the track was released, closest wins

 ## Features